 You can assign each of these three buttons to any of four memory presets.
-For more information, refer to M1 Key / M2 Key / M3 Key on page 59.
+For more information, refer to M1 Key / M2 Key / M3 Key on page 55.

 Press the aspect ratio (button to select the appropriate aspect ratio for the type of program material being viewed.
-For more information, refer to Table 4-2.